VanuatuN/MM/README.md

 There is also a clear clustering of the data points in PCs space (Figure 2), suggesting that data clusters are separated and can be further analysed succesfully with machine learning methods.
 ![image](https://github.com/VanuatuN/MM/assets/23639320/bdf28b5c-0a2c-4b23-94bf-53932a34bddf)
 Figure 2.
-First 3 PCAs plotted in a 3D space.
+First 3 PCAs plotted in a 3D space. <br>
 The next step was to check whether the reconstucted images only applying first 10 PCs would reflect the main features to be carptured by machine learning techniques.
 Figure 3 demonstrates those reconstructed images and we conclude that images are well reflecting the land features we want to classify.
 ![image](https://github.com/VanuatuN/MM/assets/23639320/5ac60da7-c650-4483-96f6-c79b475088dc)
 Figure 3.
-Reconstructed images (applying inverse transform with first 10 PCs) of for the different bands.
+Reconstructed images (applying inverse transform with first 10 PCs) of for the different bands. <br>
 Exploratory Data analysis of our choice focused on, first understanding the dataset probing the overall description of the dataset.
 Pixel sizes (data) contained in 200 bands of image were analyzed for the presence of redundancy of the data they all held.<br>
 This was achieved through the assesment of interband correlation.
 Of the first 15 bands, band1 had the weakest correlation with the remainig bands (bands2-band15), showing a very strong correlation between band2 to 15 with coefficients ranging between 0.7 to 0.9 in most combinations. <br>